BabylonJSX/IndexedDB-Backend/README.md

 #BabylonJS IndexedDB Backend

-This BabylonJS (2.1 and up) extension persists all meshes added to a specific scene, including their position vertices and indices.
+This BabylonJS (2.1 and up) extension persists all meshes added to a specific scene.
+It also updates the databse when the mesh has changed.
+Apart from that all geometries are also persisted in a different data store and also get updated if and when the user updates them.

 ##Why do I need this?
 This plugin was created for the WebWorker-based collision detector plugin (https://github.com/BabylonJSX/WebWorker-Collisions) .
 Some other applications might benefit from it!